 The Ever-Unfolding Chapter

 When I first wrote this blog in 2017, writing was becoming an everyday ritual – for fun and for supporting other businesses with web and social content.
 And, as life always does, things evolved.
 I have since self-published 2 books, and 2 colouring books containing supportive and inspiring affirmations for entrepreneurs.
+A new book called Strike Diaries describing my experience on a 14-week long picket-line comes out November 2025.

 As I look around my home, I realize that reading has always been more than a pastime.
 It has been my portal, my refuge, my teacher, and sometimes even my mirror.
 From childhood wonder to spiritual exploration, each chapter in my reading life has reflected a chapter in my own becoming.
+But, that is true of anyone, right?